abraemer/SpinSymmetry.jl/README.md

 ```

 # Features
+- Use `symmetrized_basis` to construct a collection of your symmetries.
+Provide as the first argument the system's size (and optionally magnetizaion block) and then follow with symmetry operations and their sector alternating.
+- Apply the symmetries to a state or an operator using `symmetrize_state` and `symmetrize_operator`

 The symmetry operations supported are:
 - z-magnetization block (via `zbasis(N, k)`)
 - Spin flip via `Flip(positions)` or `Flip(N)`